eclipse-glsp/glsp/CONTRIBUTING.md

 ### Branch names and commit messages
 If you are an [elected committer of the GLSP project](https://projects.eclipse.org/projects/ecd.glsp/who) please create a branch.
 Otherwise please fork and create a branch in your fork for the Pull Request.

-The branch name should be in the form `issue/{issue_number}`, e.g. `issue/123` So please create an issue before creating a pull request.
+The branch name should be in the form `issues/{issue_number}`, e.g. `issues/123` So please create an issue before creating a pull request.
 All branches with this naming schema will be deleted after they are merged.

 In the commit message you should also reference the corresponding issue, e.g. using `closes #123`, thus allowing [auto close of issues](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords).

-Finally make sure you read the [guide for a good commit message](https://chris.beams.io/posts/git-commit/).
+Please make sure you read the [guide for a good commit message](https://chris.beams.io/posts/git-commit/).